-Since there is a large variation in completed vehicle front weight due to differences in body weight and equipment, the front suspension alignment (toe-in) must be checked and reset if necessary after the vehicle is completed.
+Since there is a large variation in completed vehicle front weight due to differences in body weight and equipment, the front suspension alignment (caster, camber and toe) must be checked and reset if necessary after the vehicle is completed.
 The suspension must be reset by the Body Builder if it is found that the setting's do not conform to the specifications as outlined in the "P" Chassis Service Manual.
-If toe-in reset is required, check the steering wheel alignment after reset and if needed, realign for proper orientation.
-On P 30012 trucks with I-beams, camber and caster is designed into the axle/suspension and cannot be adjusted.
+On P 30042 trucks with

+I-beams, camber and caster is designed into the axle/suspension and cannot be adjusted.